![]() |

 A grip that is applied BY only one hand.

-Whenever one person applies a single-hand grip around another person's arm, the grip can be described as “cross-arm” if two left arms or two right arms are involved, or else as “non-cross-arm” because one left arm and one right arm are involved.
+Whenever one person applies a single-hand-grip around another person's arm, the grip can be termed “cross-arm” if two left arms or two right arms are involved, or else “non-cross-arm” because one left arm and one right arm are involved.

 All